leafsphp/docs/src/docs/introduction/mvc.md

 - Controllers: These are the classes that are responsible for handling the user's request, and for returning the appropriate response.

 <VideoDocs
-  subject="Intro to MVC"
+  title="New to MVC?"
-  description="If you're new to the MVC pattern, you can take a look at this video that explains the MVC pattern, how it works and how it works in real-world applications." link="https://www.youtube.com/embed/pCvZtjoRq1I"
+  subject="What is MVC?
+Simple Explanation" description="If you're new to the MVC pattern, you can take a look at this video by Traversy Media that explains the MVC pattern, how it works and how it works in real-world applications." link="https://www.youtube.com/embed/pCvZtjoRq1I"
 />